 Child killed as quake strikes southern Philippines

-A powerful earthquake hit the southern Philippine island of Mindanao on Sunday, killing a child, injuring dozens and damaging buildings in an area still recovering from a string of deadly quakes in October.
-Police said a rescue operation had been launched at a heavily damaged market building in Padada near the 6.8 magnitude quake's epicenter, which is about 90 kilometers (55 miles) south of the major city of Davao.
+A powerful earthquake hit the southern Philippine island of Mindanao on Sunday, killing a child and damaging buildings in an area still recovering from a string of deadly quakes in October.
+Police said a rescue operation had been launched at a heavily damaged market building near the 6.8 magnitude quake's epicenter, which is about 90 kilometers (55 miles) from the major city of Davao.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)